 Before examining how to measure quality in healthcare, it helps to establish what quality means in a clinical context.
 The definition has evolved considerably over the past few decades, moving well beyond the simple question of whether a patient received the right diagnosis.

-The most widely cited framework comes from the Institute of Medicine (now the National Academy of Medicine), which defines high-quality healthcare as care that is safe, effective, patient-centred, timely, efficient, and equitable.
+The most widely cited framework comes from the Institute of Medicine (now the National Academy of Medicine), which defines high-quality healthcare as care that is safe, effective, patient-centered, timely, efficient, and equitable.
 These six dimensions provide a practical checklist that healthcare organizations can use to evaluate their own performance.

 From a structural standpoint, quality encompasses the physical environment, the qualifications of clinical staff, and the adequacy of equipment.
 From a process standpoint, it covers how care is planned and delivered, including adherence to clinical guidelines and communication between care teams.
 From an outcomes standpoint, it focuses on what actually happens to patients: recovery rates, complication rates, and longer-term health status.